Jeremboo/web-starter/README.md

 ## Configs :

-  Update the `basename` variable into the `config/webpack.production.config.js`.
+  Update the `basename` variable into the `webpack.config.js` when your website is not at the root.

 ## Details :